lorrainemakuyana/react-notepad/README.md

 ## State
 Requirements
 * Component should be class-based
-* Contructor function should be available
+* Constructor function should be available

 ```
     class App extends React.Component {